 Hooray!
 Our cake is finished!

 We hope that your little ones will love this sweet dump truck cake!
-No matter what your cake decorating skill level, I think you will find this design to be very forgiving and fun!
+Even decorating beginners will find this design to be very forgiving and fun!

-Who wouldn't love a dump truck filled with M&Ms on their birthday?! xoxo Enjoy!
+Who wouldn't love a dump truck filled with M&Ms on their birthday?!
+Enjoy!